Utqiagvik, Alaska: Demographics

 In Utqiagvik, the age distribution was 27.7% under 18, 13.3% from 18 to 24, 31.6% from 25 to 44, 19.4% from 45 to 64, and 3.4% who were 65 or older.
 The median age was 29 years.
 For every 100 females, there were 107.1 males.
 For every 100 females age 18 and over, there were 109.5 males.

 The median income for a household in the city was $63,094.09, and the median income for a family was $68,223.
 Males had a median income of $51,959 versus $46,382 for females.
 The per capita income for the city was $22,902.
 About 7.7% of families and 8.6% of the population were below the poverty line, including 7.2% of those under 18 and 13.1% of those 65 and older.

-As of December 2022 the town's website says: "The largest city in the North Slope Borough, Utqiagvik has 4,429 residents, of which approximately 61% are Iñupiat Eskimo."
+As of December 2022, the city's website says: "The largest city in the North Slope Borough, Utqiagvik, has 4,429 residents, of which approximately 61% are Iñupiat Eskimo."

 Economy

 Utqiagvik is the economic center of the North Slope Borough, the city's primary employer.
 Many businesses provide support services to oil field operations.
 State and federal agencies are employers.
-The midnight sun has attracted tourism, and arts and crafts provide some cash income.
-Because transporting food to the city is very expensive, many residents continue to rely upon subsistence food sources.
+The midnight sun has attracted tourism, and arts and crafts offer some cash income.
+Because transporting food to the city is expensive, many residents continue relying on subsistence food sources.
 Whale, seal, polar bear, walrus, waterfowl, caribou, and fish are harvested from the coast or nearby rivers and lakes.
 Utqiagvik is the headquarters of the Arctic Slope Regional Corporation, one of the Alaska Native corporations set up following the Alaska Native Claims Settlement Act in 1971 to manage revenues and invest in development for their people in the region.

+Politics

+The city is the center of the North Slope borough and has been a swing city for presidential elections.
+A substantial number of third-party voters have resided there from time to time.